mastercoin-MSC/install-msc/README.md

 This script automates the process of downloading and installing msc-tools package, sx and the required dependancies.

 ###Prerequisites:
- The msc-tools leverages an existing obelisk server.
+ The msc-tools leverage an existing obelisk server.
- The script will prompt you if you have one during installation.
+ During installation the script will prompt you if you have one.
  If not you can come back later and update your ~/.sx.cfg file with the correct details.

-###Tested Envirnments
+###Tested Environments
- ubuntu-server-13.10 (32)
+ ubuntu-server-13.10 ( 32 | 64 )

 ###To install:
 ```